Maziarkiani/culturally-adaptive-prompting/README.md

 Information disorder doesn't look the same everywhere.
 The same manipulative framing that's obvious to a native speaker can slip right past a model trained mostly on English data, a problem this thesis calls *cultural blindness*.
 And even when a model does flag something as problematic, the explanation it gives often doesn't reflect how the target community actually reasons about it, what the thesis calls *culturally misaligned rationales*.

-This project starts from a multilingual baseline study on the [InDor corpus](https://lrec.elra.info/lrec2026-main-515), where evaluation of two MoE LLMs under zero-shot and static few-shot prompting showed exactly these limitations.
+This project starts from a multilingual baseline study on the <a href="https://lrec.elra.info/lrec2026-main-515" target="_blank" rel="noopener">InDor corpus</a>, where evaluation of two MoE LLMs under zero-shot and static few-shot prompting showed exactly these limitations.
 A fixed set of few-shot examples just can't cover the thematic and cultural range of content these models are asked to assess.
 So the framework built here goes one step further: instead of a static prompt, it builds a community-annotated Exemplar Bank per language, encodes it with the multilingual retrieval model BGE-M3, and dynamically retrieves the most semantically similar items with human-written rationales for each unseen article at inference time.
 The aim is to align model's reasoning more deeply in real community reasoning and explanations on manipulative content.

 Everything is evaluated on Persian (Farsi) and Italian, using a mix of automated metrics (severity F1, span overlap F1, rationale BERTScore F1) and native-speaker human evaluation on the rationales.